Rushiraj0608/python-apps/Project-1/README.md

 # the URL of your public GitHub repo
 https://github.com/Rushiraj0608

-# an estimate of how many hours you spent on the project
-50 hours

 # a description of how you tested your code
 These are the steps of how I tested my code:
 Testing with valid input: